Abdelhamid-Nassar/00_C_Programming/02_Ch02/01_Examples/02_01/Explain.md

    1. " /* text  */ "  multi-line comments ------> Not recomended to avoid programming errors that occur with  /**/, such as accidentally omitting closing.

 ### #include Preprocessor Directive
-   **C Preprocessor Directive** The Preprocessor handless line Beginning with # befor compilation.
+   **C Preprocessor Directive** The Preprocessor handless line Begins with # before compilation.

-   Line 3 tells the preprocessor to include the contents of **Standerd input/output header(<stdio.h>)**.
+   Line 3 tells the preprocessor to include the contents of **Standard input/output header(<stdio.h>)**.

 ### Blank Lines and White Space
-   we use Blank Lines, Space Characters and Tab Characters to make Programs Easier to Read *Generally ignored by the compiler*.
+   we use Blank Lines, Space Characters, and Tab Characters to make Programs Easier to Read *Generally ignored by the compiler*.

 ### The **main** Function
 `int main(void){`
-   + the line above is a part of every C program.
+   + The line above is a part of every C program.
    + the Parentheses after _main_ inedicate that _main_ is a program building block called a _**Function**_.

    > [!TIP]
-   > As a good practice, precode every function by comment (as in line 5) stating the function purpose.
+   > As a good practice, precode every function by comment (as in line 5) stating the function's purpose.

    + _int_ to the left of _main_ indicates the _main_ "returns" an integer value.
    + the _void_ in parentheses here means that _main_ does not receive any information.